G5/g5_prom_rails/README.md

   * *`sidekiq_queued`* Gauge for current queue length.
 The label `queue` is applied to allow per-queue analysis.
   * *`sidekiq_job_seconds`*,*`sidekiq_job_seconds_sum`*,*`sidekiq_job_seconds_count`* Histogram for job execution time.
 The label `job_name` is applied, and will be identical to the Ruby class name of the job (e.g. `MyImportantWorker`).
 To understand how to use this data, look at [the official documentation](https://prometheus.io/docs/practices/histograms/).
 See particularly the section about aggregation.

-Each metric also has the `app` label applied with the name of your application.

 ## Helpers

 There are some common instrumentation tasks that this gem can help you with.